craigfrancis/framework/framework/0.1/doc/setup/units.md

 	/app/unit/search-form.php
 	/app/unit/search-form.ctp

+The 'php' file contains a class of the same name (with underscores and 'unit' suffix), and the 'ctp' file contains the HTML.

+If you are just going to use an object for the HTML output, and it provides a html() method (e.g. the form helper), then the 'ctp' file is optional.

-You can create sub-folders to help group files, for example:
+You can also create sub-folders to help group files, for example:

 	/app/unit/news/